MarioLisbona/CA-T1A1-workbook/README.md

 - Transparency

   Users also have the right to know how their personal information is going to be used.
-Whether a users data is going to be used to personalise a website for them, or be applied to an algorithm for targeted advertising, they are lawfully within their rights to know what their data will be used for so that they have the opportunity to opt out if they do not agree with the way their data is being used.
+Whether a users data is going to be used to personalise a website for them, or be applied to an algorithm for targeted advertising, they are lawfully within their rights to have knowledge on what their data will be used for so that they have the opportunity to opt out if they do not agree with the way their data is being used.

 - Privacy